A fantastic introduction to Nepal’s mountains, this trek that takes you to the base of the Himalayas within a week.

 Explore Himalaya works with the motto ‘Development through Tourism’.
 Keeping in line with this motto, Explore Himalaya Community Service Project (EHCSP) has been conceived to empower underprivileged, marginalized, poor and minority segments of Nepal.

-Since its inception, EHCSP has been incessantly facilitating and advocating for school education, health, community development, forest conservation, agriculture and culture preservation.
+Since its inception, EHCSP has been incessantly facilitating and advocating for school education, health, community development, forest conservation, agro practices and culture preservation.
 A certain amount of your trip money goes to these projects.
 For more details on our CSR initiatives, please visit https://www.explorehimalaya.com/csr/

-2) If you cancel, the following scale of charges will apply:
+If you cancel your booking, the following scale of charges will apply:

 2 months before departure – Loss of deposit (US$ 300)